Bass Master Marcus Miller |

 Brazilica – Ramsey Lewis

 This beautiful Afro-Latin instrumental has an Earth, Wind & Fire vibe to it, which is not surprising considering the legendary band's founder and guiding light Maurice White co-wrote and co-produced it.
-And Ron Harris provided the excellent slap bassline, which nicely opens the song.
-It’s a single from Ramsey Lewis’ 1976 album Salongo—a superb collection of jazz, soul, Latin and funk tracks.
+Ron Harris opens the groove with a marvelous slap bassline.
+"Brazilica" is a single from Ramsey Lewis’s 1976 album Salongo—a superb collection of jazz, soul, Latin and funk tracks.

 Brazilica at Amazon